aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

 **copyTo**

-The range where copying data to.
+The range to which data will be copied.

 **uniqueRecordOnly**

-Only displaying or copying unique rows.
+Specifies whether to display or copy only unique rows.

 ## **Apply Advanced Filter of Microsoft Excel to Display Records Meeting Complex Criteria**

-The following sample code applies the advanced filter on the [Sample Excel File](48496692.xlsx) and generates the [Output Excel File](48496691.xlsx).
+The following sample code applies the advanced filter to the [Sample Excel File](48496692.xlsx) and generates the [Output Excel File](48496691.xlsx).
 The screenshot shows both files for comparison.
-As you can see inside the screenshot, data has been filtered inside the output Excel file according to complex criteria.
+As you can see in the screenshot, the data has been filtered in the output Excel file according to the complex criteria.

 ![todo:image_alt_text](2.png)